‘LHHATL’ Season 6 Spoilers: Jasmine Washington Lying About Kirk Frost Paternity

 A post shared by Kirk (@frost117) on

 This wouldn’t be the first time that Love & Hip Hop Atlanta set up some baby daddy drama that didn’t pan out.
 Remember last season when Stevie J was having problems with Promise B. Mae?
-She stirred up a whole lot of trouble for Stevie with claims that he fathered her then 2-year old daughter.
+She stirred up a whole lot of trouble for Stevie with claims that he fathered her then 2-year-old daughter.
 She even showed up for a meeting with Stevie J and Mimi Faust, only to finally admit on the show that she made the whole thing up just to get Stevie’s attention.

-If this is another made up paternity story just to keep things interesting, a lot of people are going to be mad at Mone Scott-Young and the rest of the LHHATL crew for playing with the viewers yet again.
+If this is another made-up paternity story just to keep things interesting, a lot of people are going to be mad at Mone Scott-Young and the rest of the Love & Hip Hop Atlanta crew for playing with the viewers yet again.
 In the case of Jasmine Washington, rumor has it that she has pulled a stunt before when trying to say that a man fathered her child when he really didn’t.

 #tbt Me and @youngfrost1000 #firstborn